deeplearning4j/deeplearning4j/glossary.md

 ###<a name="boltzmann">Boltzmann Machine</a>
 "A Boltzmann machine learns internal (not defined by the user) concepts that help to explain (that can generate) the observed data.
 These concepts are captured by random variables (called hidden units) that have a joint distribution (statistical dependencies) among themselves and with the data, and that allow the learner to capture highly non-linear and complex interactions between the parts (observed random variables) of any observed example (like the pixels in an image).
 You can also think of these higher-level factors or hidden units as another, more abstract, representation of the data.
 The Boltzmann machine is parametrized through simple two-way interactions between every pair of random variable involved (the observed ones as well as the hidden ones)." - [Yoshua Bengio](https://www.quora.com/What-is-an-intuitive-explanation-of-a-Boltzmann-machine)

+### <a name="channel">Channel</a>
+Channel is a word used when speaking of convolutional networks.
+ConvNets treat color images as volumes; that is, an image has height, width and depth.
+The depth is the number of channels, which coincide with how you encode colors.
+RGB images have three channels, for red, green and blue respectively.

 ### <a name="confusionmatrix">Confusion Matrix</a>
 Also known as an error matrix or contingency table.
 Confusions matrices allow you to see if your algorithm is systematically confusing two labels, by contrasting your net's predictions against a benchmark.

 ### <a name="contrastivedivergence">Contrastive Divergence</a>
 "[Contrastive divergence](http://www.robots.ox.ac.uk/~ojw/files/NotesOnCD.pdf) is a recipe for training undirected [graphical models](#graphicalmodels) (a class of probabilistic models used in machine learning).
 It relies on an approximation of the [gradient](#gradient) (a good direction of change for the parameters) of the [log-likelihood](#loglikelihood) (the basic criterion that most probabilistic learning algorithms try to optimize) based on a short Markov chain (a way to sample from probabilistic models) started at the last example seen.
 It has been popularized in the context of Restricted Boltzmann Machines (Hinton & Salakhutdinov, 2006, Science), the latter being the first and most popular building block for deep learning algorithms." ~[*Yoshua Bengio*](http://www.quora.com/What-is-contrastive-divergence)

+### <a name="convolution">Convolutional Network (CNN)</a>
+[Convolutional networks](../convolutionalnets.html) are a deep neural network that is currently the state-of-the-art in image processing.
+They are setting new records in accuracy every year on widely accepted benchmark contests like ImageNet.

+From the Latin *convolvere*, “to convolve” means to roll together.
+For mathematical purposes, a convolution is the integral measuring how much two functions overlap as one passes over the other.
+Think of a convolution as a way of mixing two functions by multiplying them: a fancy form of multiplication.

+Imagine a tall, narrow bell curve standing in the middle of a graph.
+The integral is the area under that curve.
+Imagine near it a second bell curve that is shorter and wider, drifting slowly from the left side of the graph to the right.
+The product of those two functions’ overlap at each point along the x-axis is their convolution.
+So in a sense, the two functions are being “rolled together.”

 ### <a name="cosine">Cosine Similarity</a>